bradyhouse/house/fiddles/angular2-cli/fiddle-0035-EntAgGridHierarchicalExport/README.md

 ### Title<a name="title"></a>

-AgGrid Lazy Master Detail
+Enterprise AgGrid Hierarchical Export

 ### Creation Date<a name="createDate"></a>

-01-29-20
+02-07-20

 ### Location<a name="location"></a>